peteash10/bunminster.uk/pages/joy_obit.md

 ![](../images/joy_obit_5.jpg)

 It was hate at first sight when these two met.
 Bunminster felt his territory was threatened; Joy had come from who knows where and had been abandoned in some woodland.
 We had to keep them separate until she was neutered.
 Then we tried to bond them and there was a nasty fight.
-So we took them to @fat_fluffs to bond with other rabbits in a group - and, oh the irony, these two fell head over heels for each other.
+So we took them to [Fat Fluffs](http://www.fatfluffs.com) to bond with other rabbits in a group - and, oh the irony, these two fell head over heels for each other.
 It was the last thing we expected but the snuggles wouldn’t end - Bunminster needed endless under-chin attention and Joy was a licking addict.
 It was a match made in bunny heaven.

 ***